 I'm also facing the same issue.
 Is there an update on this?
 Where can I vote to add this "feature" that's already in UTM...

 In reply to mlawrence:

-This is a feature that is tentatively planned for SFOS v18, apologies for any inconveniences caused.
+[Update] This is a feature (NC-38557) that is planned for SFOS v18, apologies for any inconveniences caused.